 EECRC in collaboration with Immunize Oregon is conducting culturally specific community forum to create awareness and expand knowledge about immunization and Vaccines.

-This event will be held on June 22, 2019 from 1:00 to 5:00 pm at midland Library.
-Refreshments, Interpretation and Childcare will be provided.
+The event will be held on June 22, 2019 from 1:00 to 4:00 pm at Midland Library.
+Community resources, translation, lunch and childcare will be provided.
+Completely free event.

 FEAST is a project designed by Oregon Food Bank for community to engage in conversation about Food Security.

 "Food Security is a condition in which community residents obtained a ssssafe culturally acceptable, nutritionally adequate diet through a sustainable food system that maximizes community self reliance, social justice and democratic decision making. " [Mike Hamm and Anne Bellows].

 EECRC organized Ethiopian and Eritrean refugee and immigrant community wide conversation about cultural food and getting involved in actionable project.
 Sofar three conversation held .